I recently received an email from a man with this question:

 Outside the bedroom and inside the bedroom.

 A woman’s sexual responsiveness begins outside the bedroom, and depends largely on emotional connection.
-Give her appreciation, encouragement, and understanding.
-Touch her in non-sexual ways, help her around the house, and listen to her heart.
+Invest in her emotions.

 This may be challenging for you because it may be difficult to hear that she doesn’t want xyz.
 But the point is, if you want sex to be better for her then find out what works for her.